 In this article, we provide an overview of how companies can build their own BNPL solution – and why this is even easier with a powerful e-wallet framework.

-We don’t choose our favorite football club – it chooses us.
-The same is true for our preferred payment method.
-Worldwide, around 200 different payment methods exist, cautiously estimated.
-Every single one has its fans.
-And that’s not surprising: Our local payment culture influences which payment methods (or payment service providers) we prefer.
-Factors such as perceived payment trends, word-to-mouth, and genuine economic and regulatory conditions all shape our preference for one payment team or the other.
+Around 200 different payment methods exist around the globe – every single one has its fans.
+That’s not surprising: Our local payment culture influences which payment methods (or payment service providers) we prefer.
+Factors such as perceived payment trends, word-to-mouth, and genuine economic and regulatory conditions all shape our preference for one way of payment or the other.

 For every company aiming for a new market, it’s crucial to understand the local payment customs inside out.
 And that’s just the preliminary: Integrating local payment methods and providers can be complex and costly on the technical side.
 This article will help companies without a payment software background navigate the playing field.
 How to set up a custom payment system that simplifies payment method integration?